 College can be a stressful time for students striving to succeed.
-Issues and challenging experiences you may face include test anxiety; financial struggles; balancing college, family and work obligations; managing interpersonal and professional relationships; embracing self-discovery and personal growth; and more.
-If at any point you feel your personal well-being is at risk due to academic, personal or social matters, we encourage you to contact the Clarkson College Counseling Services.
-Together with Arbor Family Counseling, we provide free, confidential counseling services for students on and off campus.
+Issues and challenges that you face may include test anxiety, financial struggles, balancing college, family and work obligations, managing interpersonal and professional relationships, embracing self-discovery and personal growth, and more.
+If at any point you feel your personal well-being is at risk due to academic, personal or social matters, we encourage you to contact Clarkson College Counseling Services.
+Together with Arbor Family Counseling, we provide free, confidential counseling services for on-campus and online students.

 Providing students with a safe and trusting environment is an important aspect of counseling.
 No counseling-related information can be released without the student’s approval.* Students age 19 and older who want information disclosed to others may do so by signing a Release of Information form.

 Note: By law, counselors are required to report suspected child abuse or situations indicating imminent danger to self or others.
 In these situations, confidentiality may need to be broken.